-Content on WeChat is also always curated by the individual user and his or her social network, never algorithmically.
-This means that WeChat cannot tweak platform design to prevent the spread of misinformation or the presence of filter bubbles.
+Content on WeChat is also primarily curated by the individual user and his or her social network.
+This means that WeChat cannot effectively tweak platform design to prevent the spread of misinformation or the presence of filter bubbles.
 While Facebook might alter its algorithm to bring more varied content to users, such changes are not applicable to WeChat.
 Neither are bots a problem on WeChat.

 Official attempts at containing fake news on WeChat could easily slip into the territory of censorship.
 WeChat has long invested in efforts to detect and remove “fake news,” including a feature for users to report false information and tools that automatically detect keywords to remove associated content.
 However, within the purview of WeChat’s fake news filter are not only banal rumors such as “padded bras cause cancer,” but also politically undesirable content.